 Many eCommerce businesses employ extrinsic incentives because they’re easy to quantify.
 But they’re expensive (someone has to pay for that free coffee, after all).

-Conversely, intrinsic incentives are cheaper to maintain but harder to grasp because they boost individual satisfaction and feelings such as a sense of belonging, or creative expression, for the customer.
+Conversely, intrinsic incentives are cheaper to maintain but harder to grasp because they boost individual satisfaction and feelings, such as a sense of belonging, or creative expression, for the customer.

 Developing intrinsic incentives or motivation requires more effort, but it’s worth it.
 Appealing to these internal forces can help businesses connect with people on a far deeper level and earn their trust and loyalty for years to come.

-Translating Intrinsic Motivation into Action for your eCommerce business
+Translating Intrinsic Motivation in your eCommerce Business

 The difficulty then is how to harness this when most of our shopping has shifted online and deploy it on a larger scale.